Squidex/squidex/README.md

 Read the docs at [https://docs.squidex.io/](https://docs.squidex.io/) (work in progress) or just check out the code and play around.

-## How to make feature requests or report bugs?
+## How to make feature requests, get help or report bugs?

 Please join our community forum: https://support.squidex.io